 - Items stolen from inside your car

 Comprehensive insurance is a different type of coverage.
 It covers damage to your vehicle in incidents out of your control.
 Comprehensive covers most of the incidents listed above.
-Some states require it before you can get collision insurance.
+Some states require it before you can get collision coverage.

-Is Collision Car Insurance Required?
+Is Collision Insurance Required?

 You can sue the at-fault driver for varying amounts, depending on your state’s laws.
 For example, Michigan allows you to sue for up to $1,000.
 Check your state’s insurance website for more information.

 Though not required, collision coverage can have many benefits.
 Below are some of its pros and cons:

 - Save money from costly repairs

 - Requires you to set a limit, which could affect your rates